Tempo Beer Industries: Beers

 Goldstar (גולדסטאר) is a 4.9% ABV pale lager which has been produced since the 1950s.
 It is marketed as a dark lager beer ("בירה לאגר כהה"), though it is pale golden in appearance.
 In January 2007, Tempo introduced 4% Goldstar Light with a commercial starring Moshe Datz, from the Israeli duet Duo Datz.
 The beer is certified kosher by the Chief Rabbi of Netanya, Israel.

 Maccabee (מכבי) is a 4.9% ABV pale lager that was first brewed in 1968.
 It is distributed in Israel and is also marketed in the United States and Europe.

 Nesher Malt was the first commercial beer to be brewed in Israel.
 It is produced in both alcoholic and non-alcoholic styles, and has been brewed since 1935.

+By 2012, Tempo Beer Industries and Central Bottling Company had become an effective duopoly that was able to raise Israeli prices for beer in unison, with Tempo controlling nearly half the market and Central Bottling about 40%.

 Soft drinks

 Tempo produces juice-based drinks under the Jump brand and is also the local bottler of PepsiCo soft drinks.